hendrikTpl/IMCV/README.md

 ![License](https://img.shields.io/badge/license-MIT-green.svg)

 > ## Overview
-> *A comprehensive collection of fundamental Signal Processing, Image Processing, and Computer Vision (IMCV) algorithms implemented from scratch.
+> *A collection of fundamental Signal Processing, Image Processing, and Computer Vision (IMCV) algorithms implemented from scratch.
 This repository serves as a portfolio piece and a hands-on educational resource for understanding the core mechanics behind these powerful techniques without relying on high-level library (wherever applicable).*